 Yale Medicine doctors also are working to identify and address barriers to poor blood pressure control—such as poor diet, financial stress, and transportation—and have expanded the program to include postpartum women who’ve had hypertension or preeclampsia and who are at risk for having high blood pressure after they deliver.

 What should women know about ‘broken heart syndrome’?

-We are conducting peer sessions with women around their cardiovascular health.
-We have a grant from the Alpha Phi Foundation, and together with an organization called the Patient Revolution, we are facilitating conversations to help women better understand and engage with the personal factors contributing to their risk for heart disease, and empowering them with the knowledge and skills to have better discussions with their clinicians about their cardiovascular health.
+“We just wrapped up a grant from the Alpha Phi Foundation in which we conducted peer sessions with women about their cardiovascular health,” Dr. Spatz says.
+Together with an organization called the Patient Revolution, Yale Medicine providers facilitated conversations for women to better understand heart disease and to provide opportunities to think, feel, and discuss the personal factors contributing to their heart health.
+“The goal was to empower the participants with the knowledge and skills to have better discussions with their clinicians about their cardiovascular health,” she says.

-Women should expect a personalized approach and accept nothing less.
-Personalized medicine means taking the time to understand the patient—and how their biology and biography may be contributing to their cardiovascular health.
-We have calculators to estimate people’s risk of developing a heart attack in the next 10 years, and this is a good starting place.
+“Women should expect a personalized approach and accept nothing less,” says Dr. Spatz.
+“Personalized medicine means taking the time to understand the patient—and how their biology and biography may contribute to their cardiovascular health.”
+Medical providers now use calculators to estimate people’s risk of developing a heart attack in the next 10 years, which is a good starting place, she adds.